ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 # Protocol Overview

-Each QuicTransport uses a single dedicated QUIC connection.
+Each instance of QuicTransport uses a single dedicated QUIC connection.
 This allows the peers to exercise a greater level of control over the way their data is being transmitted.
 However, this also means that multiple instances of QuicTransport cannot be pooled, and thus do not benefit from sharing congestion control context with other potentially already existing connections.
 Http3Transport [I-D.vvv-webtransport-http3] can be used in situations where such pooling is beneficial.

-When a client requests a QuicTransport to be created, the user agent establishes a QUIC connection to the specified address.
-It verifies that the the server is a QuicTransport endpoint using ALPN, and sends a *client indication* containing the origin of the initiating website to the server.
+When a client requests a QuicTransport session to be created, the user agent establishes a QUIC connection to the specified address.
+It verifies that the the server is a QuicTransport endpoint using ALPN, and sends a *client indication* containing the requested path and the origin of the initiating website to the server.
 At that point, the connection is ready from the client's perspective.
 The server MUST wait until the indication is received before processing any application data.

 WebTransport streams are provided by creating an individual unidirectional or bidirectional QUIC stream.
 WebTransport datagrams are provided through the QUIC